paul1893/PBTutorialManager/README.md

             .message("This is a button")
             .breakPoint(true)

-// From viewDidAppear(), before this window may be nil
+// Call from viewDidAppear(), before this window may be nil
+// Or you can pass the view instead of the window if toolbars
-let tutorialManager = TutorialManager(window: view.window!)
+//  and navigation bars aren't being used let tutorialManager = TutorialManager(parent: view.window!)
 tutorialManager.addTarget(targetProfilePicture)
 tutorialManager.addTarget(targetMainImage)
 tutorialManager.addTarget(targetButton)